philanc/slua/README.md

 ### Pre-built binary

-A binary version of slua (and sluac, the Lua bytecode compiler) is provided here for convenience.
-These are standalone executables, statically compiled with musl-1.2.2 for x86_64.
+A binary version of slua is provided here for convenience.
+This is a standalone executable, statically compiled with musl-1.2.2 for x86_64.

 ### Package versions